 Family members or dependents of a victim who has died due to someone else’s negligence have the right to file a civil action to recoup financial damages associated with the untimely death of the decedent.
 Such a wrongful death civil action could take the form of a personal injury claim had the decedent survived the accident.
 In some cases, multiple legal actions will result from a wrongful death incident, as in the case of a victim killed by a drunk driver, who could face criminal charges for the DWI and associated actions, as well as a civil suit for causing wrongful death.
 In other cases, a family may have grounds to file a survival action in conjunction with a wrongful death lawsuit on behalf of their loved one who was tragically lost due to the negligence of another.

 Causes of Wrongful Death in Mercer County NJ

-Wrongful death in New Jersey can be caused in a number of settings.
+Wrongful death in New Jersey can be caused by a vast array of actions or negligent conduct in a number of settings.
 Moreover, the circumstances of every wrongful death claim are unique.

 Some of the most common causes of wrongful death in New Jersey include:

 - Car Accidents: Driver negligence is often responsible for deadly motor vehicle accidents.

 - Truck Accidents: Large trucks and other commercial vehicles pose unique safety risks to other drivers.